News

 Questions to Ask Your Employer

-If your health insurance is through your job, the first step you should take to determine what your insurance may or may not cover is to talk to your employer or Human Resources department.
+If your health insurance is through your job, the first step you should take to determine what your insurance may or may not cover is to talk to your employer or the Human Resources department.
 There are a few important questions to ask:

-• Do I have a “greater than 25” plan, “greater than 50” plan, or other?
+- Do I have a “greater than 25” plan, a “greater than 50” plan, or other?
 Employers with fewer than a set number of employees do not have to provide coverage if the law specifically outlines that exemption.
 Also, coverage in some states may be limited to the individual, small, or large group insurance markets.

 If you are self-insured, we recommend reaching out to your insurance representative or talking to our team to get the answers you need to take the next step.